msank00/msank00.github.io/_posts/2019-07-28-blog_200_DL_NLP_Part_1.md

 <img src="https://cdn-images-1.medium.com/max/800/1*BHzGVskWGS_3jEcYYi6miQ.png" height="400">
 </center>

-- One interesting point is, even if it's used for seq2seq generation, but there is no `recurrence` part inside the model like the  `vanilla rnn` or `lstm`.
+- One interesting point is, even if it's used for **seq2seq generation**, **but there is no** `recurrence` part inside the model like the  `vanilla rnn` or `lstm`.
-- So one slight but important part of the model is the positional encoding of the different words.
+- So one slight but important part of the model is the **positional encoding** of the different words.
 Since we have no recurrent networks that can remember how sequences are fed into a model, we need to somehow give every word/part in our sequence a relative position since a sequence depends on the order of its elements.
 These positions are added to the embedded representation (n-dimensional vector) of each word.

 Pros:
 - Faster learning.
 More GPU efficient unlike the `vanilla rnn`